ninetales/BCU23D-Westcoast-Education/README.md

 # Westcoast-Education-Typescript

-We were assigned a case to create a proof of concept website for an exucational website.
+We were assigned a case to create a proof of concept website for an educational website.

 The goal was to create the following:
 - A login/register system without any focus on security.